 Remember, you can get through this

 Losing a loved one is an awful experience.
-But remember, you can get through this, with the right support.
+But remember, you can get through this.